Munaaf786/Rock-Paper-Scissor-Game/README.md

 ### Completion Instructions

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionality added</summary>
 <br/>

-The app must have the following functionalities
+The app has the following functionalities

-- When you click on the **Rules** button, it should trigger a popup, and rules image should be displayed
+- When you click on the **Rules** button, it triggers a popup, and rules image is displayed
-- Initially, the score displayed should be `0`
+- Initially, the score displayed is `0`
 - The App is provided with `choicesList`.
 It consists of a list of choice objects with the following properties in each choice object

   |   Key    | Data Type |